 Will students be required to go to a place of business to get their required SAE hours?

 Only if it fits into their schedule and aligns to their passion in agriscience.
 There are many avenues to achieving enriching SAE experiences including research projects, entrepreneurships and showmanship.
-Many opportunities can take place at the agriscience academy or at home.
+Many opportunities can take place at the agriscience program or at home.
 For more information see the CT State Dept of Education SAE Placement Manual Document at: SAE Placement Manual.

 In addition to being eligible for the same scholarships that all non-agriscience students may apply for, agriscience students are eligible for FFA sponsored scholarships.
 In 2018, the National FFA Organization awarded 2.7 million dollars in scholarships designed to fit the diversity of agriscience applicants.
 More than 1800 scholarships were available from FFA sponsors.
 Examples of sponsors include: Ford, John Deere, American Veterinary Medical Association, and Hormel Foods Corporation.
 For access to the complete list go to: FFA Scholarships